Please find here a complete step-by-step explanation of how to optimise the submission of your project proposal for CELTIC.

 To access these tools, visit the links below:

-STEP 2 - ASSIST TO THE CALL EVENTS
+STEP 2 - ATTEND TO THE CALL EVENTS

 JOIN AND PARTICIPATE IN THE CALL EVENTS